tarwn/lessthandot-hugo/blogs/content/posts/2011-05-19-watch-all-the-tech-ed-north-america-2011-sql-server-videos.md

 Eric Hanson Database & Business Intelligence 300 &#8211; Advanced DBI312 Day 2 May 17, 2011 from 8:30AM to 9:45AM

-This talk describes a new data warehouse SQL query acceleration feature in Microsoft SQL Server code-named &#8220;Denali&#8221; based on a new type of index called the columnstore.
+This talk describes a new data warehouse SQL query acceleration feature in Microsoft SQL Server code-named “Denali” based on a new type of index called the columnstore.
 This new index,combined with enhanced query processing features,improves data warehouse query performance by hundreds to thousands…

 **[Microsoft SQL Azure Advanced Administration: Backup,Restore and Database Management Strategies for Cloud Databases][20]**